Joker (Jack Napier): Downfall and death

 Joker announces via television broadcast that he plans to give out $20 million at Gotham City's 200th anniversary parade, and challenges Batman to meet him there.
 Joker keeps his promise of giving away the money, before releasing an airborne toxic version of Smylex onto the crowd via parade floats, killing dozens of people.
-Batman arrives in the Batwing and removes the balloons before Joker uses a revolver with a custom 21-inch barrel to shoot the plane out of the sky, causing it to crash on the steps of the Gotham City Cathedral.
+Batman arrives in the Batwing and removes the balloons before Joker uses a revolver to shoot the plane out of the sky, causing it to crash on the steps of the Gotham City Cathedral.

 Joker kidnaps Vale and takes her to the roof of the cathedral, pursued by Batman.
-As they fight, each admits that he is responsible for the existence of the other after Joker remembers the alley murders and realizes that Batman is Wayne.
+As they fight, each admits that he is responsible for the existence of the other.
 Batman knocks Joker off the roof, but Joker pulls him and Vale after himself and leaves them dangling from a ledge.
 As Joker attempts to escape via helicopter, Batman fires a cable that ties a heavy stone gargoyle to his ankle.
-The gargoyle breaks free of its mounting, dragging Joker off the helicopter ladder and causing him to fall to his death.
-Gordon finds Joker's corpse, with an activated laugh-box in his pocket.
+The gargoyle breaks free of its mounting, dragging Joker off the helicopter rope ladder and causing him to fall to his death.
+Gordon finds Joker's corpse, with an activated laugh-box in the pocket of his tailcoat.

-In Crisis on Infinite Earths, the reality Joker lived on is dubbed "Earth-89".